 The template takes the name of the Spoke resource group as a parameter, and tags the VNet and AKS cluster with the Spoke resource group name so that it can be discovered by the Panorama plugin for Azure.

 - inboundgrouprg—your spoke resource group name

 - HubRG—your hub resource group name

 - On theNotify Groupstab,Adda notification group and select the device groups to be notified.

-- On theService Principaltab,AddandValidatea service principal.Use the Service Principal you created when you configured auto scaling.
+- On theService Principaltab,AddandValidatea service principal.Use the Service Principal you created for the orchestrated deployment.

 - On theAKS Clustertab,Addan AKS cluster.

 - Enter the exact name of the AKS cluster.